solana-labs/solana/docs/src/proposals/transactions-v2.md

 - 34 extra bytes for the address and lengths of the `writable_indexes` and `readonly_indexes` indexes in each address table lookup
 - 1 extra byte for each lookup table index
-- 32 saved bytes per address loaded with an address lookup table

 #### Metadata changes